Tartan Christmas Decorations | Knitting Pattern

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, you will see how to knit your own tartan Christmas decorations.
+In this post, you will learn how to knit your own tartan Christmas decorations.

 There are three sizes of plaid ornaments to make, small, medium, and large.